SKelem/lah-cert-positions-guide/source/it-team.md

 * Generate zone survey result reports
 * Generate LAH-104 incident report, discuss with IC, send to town.

 * **Do not talk to the press, or other casual or outside inquiry.
-Refer inquiries to the Town EOC.**
+Communication is centralized in the Town EOC.**

+## Demobilization

 * **During demobilization, replace vest, completed paperwork and supply items in Operations zip lock bag and turn it in to the Demobilization Team.**